mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/01/cosign-with-gke.md

 aliases:
     - /cosign-with-gke/
 ---
+_Update on Jan 24th, 2023: this blog article is now on [Medium](https://medium.com/google-cloud/7bd5b12672ea)._

 At [KubeCon](https://www.youtube.com/playlist?list=PLj6h78yzYM2O5aNpRM71NQyx3WUe1xpTn), [GitOpsCon](https://www.youtube.com/playlist?list=PLj6h78yzYM2PVniTC7pKpHx1KsYjsOJnJ), [SigstoreCon](https://www.youtube.com/playlist?list=PLj6h78yzYM2MUNId2hvHBnrGCCbmou_gl) and [SecurityCon](https://www.youtube.com/playlist?list=PLj6h78yzYM2Mwt-aVXI6ItZX5s9izAp0F) NA 2022, Secure Software Supply Chain (S3C) demonstrated that it is not anymore just a trend or a buzz.
 It's getting more and more serious, we are seeing a lot of simplication about how to set up and leverage such technologies.

 > Don't trust registries.